Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Glossy IbisThe glossy ibis is about 20 inches in length with a wingspan of about three feet.
-It has a long, dark gray bill that is curved down.
-It has dark purple to black feathers on its head, neck, back and belly.
-Its legs are long and black and its wings and tail are a shiny green.
+It has a long, dark gray bill that is curved down that it uses to feel for prey.
+It has dark purple to black feathers on its head, neck, back, and belly.
+Its legs are long and black, and its wings and tail are a shiny green.
 In the breeding season, the glossy ibis has rusty-red feathers and a pale blue line around its face.

 Range